 Economic data is crucial for any financial market to follow, but for a macroeconomic-driven space like rates, it is a significant day-to-day driver.
 The details of each piece of economic data are key to deducing broader trends in the economy.
 To understand these underlying trends, adjustments for unrelated or confounding effects such as seasonality, weather, calculation changes, or temporary government policy need to be accounted for.
-Evaluating economic data means looking at Gross Domestic Production (GDP), employment data, manufacturing data, and more.
+Evaluating economic data means looking at gross domestic product (GDP), employment data, manufacturing data, and more.

 Any security—such as a bond, loan, or any other contract with fixed cash flows over a certain period of time—is exposed to interest rate risk.
 Interest rate risk stems from fixed cash flows being received or paid, and therefore changes in the broader market interest rates can make these fixed cash flows seem more or less attractive.
 As this attractiveness changes, so does the price of the security.
 For example, if a trader buys a bond paying a fixed 5% interest payment and, immediately following this purchase, prevailing interest rates for similar instruments in the market rise to 8%, the 5% bond suddenly looks like a poor investment.
 If the trader tried to resell the 5% bond, other traders would demand a discount to accept a 5% rate when they can buy similar instruments paying 8%.
 This reasoning can explain why the 5% bond would gain in value if interest rates on similar instruments fell to 3%.

-This example demonstrates why a fixed rate bond, or any other fixed rate instrument, is sensitive to interest rates.
+This example demonstrates why a fixed-rate bond, or any other fixed-rate instrument, is sensitive to interest rates.
 Notice the disclaimer about "similar instruments" in the last example.
-The interest rate that the fixed rate bond is sensitive to is always the rate being offered in the market on similar instruments.
-For example, a 10-year U.S. corporate bond will not be sensitive to changes in rates offered by 5-year Korean government bonds unless such changes affect rates of other 10-year U.S. corporate bonds.
+The interest rate that the fixed-rate bond is sensitive to is always the rate being offered in the market on similar instruments.
+For example, a 10-year US corporate bond will not be sensitive to changes in rates offered by 5-year Korean government bonds unless such changes affect rates of other 10-year US corporate bonds.
 In the financial world, though, interest rates are highly correlated, making it crucial to track global flows and developments to effectively manage the interest rate risk.
-The degree to which a bond is sensitive to interest rate risk is known as duration, which is discussed later.
+The degree to which a bond is sensitive to interest rate risk is known as duration.